 The information in appendix 1 demonstrates that sufficient land has been identified to meet both the overall housing requirements of Core Strategy policy CP17 and to maintain a rolling 5 year supply of housing from April 2014 to at least April 2021.
 This has been achieved by taking account of the allocation of sites in the MDD).
-The Summary SHLAA (March 2014) indicates that taking account of the identification of sites for these dwellings, the Council's assessment of rolling 5 year supplies of housing land at both April 2014 and 2015 indicated supplies of 5 years and 5.4 years respectively (taking account of the 20% buffer to address persistent under delivery of housing).
+The Summary SHLAA (October 2015) indicates that taking account of the identification of sites for these dwellings, the Council's assessment of rolling 5 year supplies of housing land at October 2015 indicated supplies of 5.6 years against the Core Strategy figures and 6 years against the Berkshire SHMA's figures respectively (taking account of the 20% buffer to address persistent under delivery of housing).